carpet-stain/dotfiles/README.md

-# Zero home presence dotfiles
+# Dotfiles

 ## License

 [WTFPL](COPYING)

-## There are many like it, but this one is mine
+## Personal dotfiles

-This repository contains tools and configs I use in shell.
-No graphical stuff, usable both on server and personal workstation.
-Battle tested on macOS and various Linux distributions including Debian, Ubuntu, CentOS and even WSL.
+This repository contains configs I use in shell.
+No graphical stuff, usable both on server and personal workstation -- for graphical stuff check `Brewfile`.
+Battle tested on macOS and Arch Linux.

 I'm a big fan of [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)